gomorpheus/morpheus-docs/release_notes/current.rst

 =================================

 :Instances: - Calls to the ``instances`` API to GET a specific Instance (at multiple levels including Instance, container details, and server) now include the ``uuid`` property :superscript:`5.2.9`
+            - Added options to remove expiration, extend expiration, cancel shutdown, extend shutdown, and cancel removal for Instances from API and CLI

 :Checks: - The ``apiKey`` is now returned in GET calls for Push API-Type Monitoring Checks